n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.redistrigger.md

 [Redis](https://redis.io/){:target=_blank .external-link} is an open-source, in-memory data structure store, used as a database, cache and message broker.

-Use the Redis trigger node to subscribe to a Redis channel.
+Use the Redis Trigger node to subscribe to a Redis channel.
 The workflow starts whenever the channel receives a new message.

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/redis/).